MisteFr/BedrockUpdateBot/README.md

 # BedrockUpdateBot

 A bot who post all the latest news concerning MCPE/MCPC on your server when they are available !
+Follow the bot on [Twitter](https://twitter.com/MCBEAlerts) !

 List of supported news:
   - New version of MCBE available on the AppleStore, GooglePlayStore (beta and release), AmazonStore